AhanekuGift/xcalc/README.md

 ...
 ```

+A shebang line could also be a bash, ruby, perl or any other scripting languages' interpreter, for example: `#!/bin/bash`.
 Without the shebang line, the operating system does not know it's a python script, even if you set the execution flag on the script and run it like `./script.py`.
 To make the script run by default in python3, either invoke it as `python3 script.py` or set the shebang line.

 You can use `#!/usr/bin/env python3` for portability across different systems in case they have the language interpreter installed in different locations.